 1. General Policy

 a.
 The TTU Operations Division is responsible for the management of all locking systems to university facilities through the university's security systems manager within the Texas Tech University Lock Shop (TTULS).
 Standards and programs have been established for the control and issuance of keys, development of keying systems, standardization of hardware, and maintenance programs for the upkeep of these systems.
-Installation of systems other than those approved in the standards or deviation from the standards may occur only with the approval of the Managing Director of BMC under the guidelines set forth in this OP.
+Installation of systems other than those approved in the standards or deviation from the standards may occur only with the approval of the Senior Managing Director of FMC under the guidelines set forth in this OP.

 b.
 Two locking systems have been selected that will serve the requirements of most departments.
 Requests to install electronic or keyless locking systems will be limited to the selection of one of the systems described in this OP.